 This is a type of transfer credit called unassigned credit.
 Unassigned credit may be granted when course-to-course equivalency cannot be established.
 The name “PHIL” indicates which course code the course is most equivalent to at UBC (in this case, Philosophy).
 The “2nd” indicates what year level the credit has been assigned (in this case, it is a second year or 200-level equivalent course).
 The number in parentheses (3) indicates how many transfer credits you have been awarded for that course.
 Learn more about Transfer Credit definitions here.

 If you are a transfer student into LFS, you are not required to take LFS 100 001.
 However, you must complete an exemption quiz in order to waive this requirement – therefore please register for LFS 100 XMT when you register for courses in June/July.
 You must be registered in LFS 100 XMT to receive information about the LFS 100 Exemption Quiz.
 An "exemption" is not the same as "credit".
-You will still need to complete the university's required number of credits for the degree program you are pursuing.
-Therefore, you may need to make up this 1 credit to meet your graduation requirements.
+You may need to make up this 1 credit to meet your graduation requirements.

 - The LFS 100 exemption quiz is an exam that transfer students are eligible to complete so that they don’t need to actually take LFS 100 (a course that is designed for first-year students new to university life).
 Transfer students who are eligible to take this exam must register for LFS 100 XMT during their registration period, and will then be sent instructions in August of how to complete the exam online.

 - If you would rather attend LFS 100 001 even if you are eligible for the exemption quiz, you may do so and register for a regular section of LFS 100.